CIONIC is Overcoming Disability through Precision Bionics: Sensors, Soft Robotics, and Machine Learning

 It's tempting to call this a binary problem.
 One person is being abled, and another person is being disabled.
 Think of that label, "disabled," something less than, something is taken away from them.
 In our household, we like to use the word "not yet able."
 I am not yet able to run as fast as Usain Bolt.
 I am not yet able to contemplate the cosmos like Stephen Hawking.
 These are both tremendous individuals with so much to give to society.
 Why do we call one of them disabled and the other able?
 We live on a multidimensional continuum of abilities.

-Some of these people here, Claire Lomas, with the help of a robotic exoskeleton, completed the London marathon in 17 days.
+Claire Lomas, with the help of a robotic exoskeleton, completed the London marathon in 17 days.
 Viktoria Modesta challenges our beliefs about beauty and fashion and individualism.
 She's a singer-songwriter from Latvia who builds these amazing prosthetic legs that she demonstrates in her videos.
 Justin Gallegos was signed by Nike as their first athlete with cerebral palsy.
 He helps design shoes and athletic apparel to help people of all abilities move.

 What does it take to help all people on this continuum live richer, more full and independent lives?
 We believe it takes a platform for precision bionics.
 Precision bionics understands the needs and capabilities of people along this continuum and thus is able to help them in real-time by augmenting their bodies to achieve full independence and mobility.